How Much Should I Feed My Puppy?

 In a minced recipe, the bones should be so finely ground that they can eat them mixed in with their normal meals.
 Otherwise, they should be big enough that they only shave off small pieces as they work their jaws.
 You should be especially careful with small breeds or greedy eaters for choking hazards.

-In order of increasing size, you can feed chicken necks, turkey necks, lamb bones or marrow bones.
+In order of increasing size, you can feed chicken necks, turkey necks or lamb bones.
 Smaller, finely-chopped bones can be fed daily, while chewing bones should be given no more than twice per week.
 Just be careful to always supervise chewing and feed less if they become constipated.

-Puppies eat almost the same amount of food as an adult dog during their rapid growth stage.
+Puppies eat almost the same amount of food as adult dogs during their rapid growth stage.
 They burn energy faster than adults, yet have smaller tummies.
 You'll need to feed your puppy several times a day in smaller portions.

 Follow the standard total daily calculation, but split that total into multiple meals.
 As far as how often to feed a puppy, feeding 3-4 meals per day is ideal.

-It's important to follow a steady routine for your puppy feeding schedule.
+It's important to follow a steady routine for your puppy's feeding schedule.
 Giving them consistency will help with training, reduce begging and make them less fussy.
 The best puppy treats for training are natural, unprocessed treats like beef jerky or dog liver treats.

 The total daily feeding recommendation should be balanced between the nutrients mentioned above.
 Splitting the total daily requirement into smaller meals aids your puppy's digestion and prevents bloat.